Paul Sahre

-Paul Sahre (born 1964) is an American graphic designer and illustrator.
+Paul Sahre (pronounced say-er; born 1964) is an American graphic designer and illustrator.
 He has designed book covers and created numerous illustrations for The New York Times.

 Biography

-Sahre (pronounced say-er) was born in Johnson City in upstate New York, and received his BFA and MFA degrees from Kent State University.
+Sahre was born in Johnson City in upstate New York, and received his BFA and MFA degrees from Kent State University.
 After graduating, he lived in Baltimore and worked at a small design studio Barton-Gillet before moving to New York City in 1995.
 He established New York City based design studio, Office of Paul Sahre, in 1997.
-Between 1997–2014 his office was located above a Dunkin' Donuts store on the corner of 6th Avenue and 14th Street in Manhattan.
+Between 1997 and 2014, his office was located above a Dunkin' Donuts store on the corner of 6th Avenue and 14th Street in Manhattan.

 Sahre's designs for book covers are well-known and includes series by the authors Rick Moody, Ernest Hemingway and Chuck Klosterman.
 He is a frequent contributor of illustrations to The New York Times, and designed the typeface Fur in 1994.
-Sahre has also provided illustrations for The Atlantic', Newsweek, and Bloomberg Businessweek.
+Sahre has also provided illustrations for The Atlantic, Newsweek, and Bloomberg Businessweek.
 Sahre has collaborated with alternative rock band They Might Be Giants on multiple occasions; his work on their album Book earned him and the band a Grammy nomination for Best Boxed or Special Limited Edition Package.

 Sahre teaches graphic design at the School of Visual Arts in New York City.